 Cloaking is a term primarily relevant in the context of web development and SEO.
-This article explores the concept of cloaking, its applications in SEO, and its implications for website owners.
-We will delve into how cloaking is used in SEO practices and the potential risks and penalties associated with it.
+This article explores the concept, its applications in SEO, and implications for website owners.
+Furthermore, we will delve into how this technique is used in SEO practices and examine the potential risks and penalties associated with it.

 What is Cloaking?